mishamyrt/code-cross-review/README.md

 ### 2. Customize team list

-Go to the [team list page](./wiki/Team), click "Edit" and change the names to yours.
+1. Click "Wiki" at the top of your repository on GitHub.
+2. Click "Team" in the sidebar.
+3. Click "Edit" at the top.

 One name per line, adhering to markdown syntax.

 ## Developing